 - Check out: 10am

 Read the full Access Statement for this property.

-Tucked away in one of the many famous ginnels in Whitby, this lovely little cottage is very conveniently located for walking to all the attractions which the resort has to offer.
-Bakehouse Yard leads to the town and shops at the top and straight down to the fascinating, picturesque harbour at the bottom.
+This lovely cottage tucked away in one of the many famous ginnels in Whitby lies in Bakehouse Yard which sits twixt the town and shops and the fascinating, picturesque harbour.
 Whilst situated in the old part of town, the property is a Georgian style semi-detached cottage with a delightful, private enclosed garden at the rear.
-The compact but very comfortable accommodation is extremely well equipped and furnished.
+This compact but very comfortable accommodation is extremely well equipped and furnished.
+Richemont is a lovely little traditional cottage and is very conveniently located for walking to all the attractions which Whitby has to offer.
+You are close to the beach to enjoy a spot of sunbathing or why not walk along the pier to the Whitby lighthouse, take one of the many boat rides and maybe spot a Minky Whale or a seal or visit one of the many cafes and restaurants along the seafront, you are never short of an activity in Whitby! .
 Please note there is a ginnel to the cottage that slopes downwards, and there are a number of steps.

-Kitchen: Fridge, small freezer, ice cube maker, microwave, gas hob with electric oven and breakfast bar with stools.
+Kitchen: A small but well equipped kitchen which leads out to the garden, perfect for a morning coffee or relaxing with a glass of something chilled after a hard day at the beach.
+Fridge, small freezer, ice cube maker, microwave, gas hob with electric oven and breakfast bar with stools.

 Bedroom 2: Bunk beds and pegs for hanging clothes.